About Jansen de Vries Syndrome

 What is JdVS?

-First identified in 2017, geneticists discovered pathogenic variants in the PPM1D gene, now known as Jansen de Vries Syndrome (JdVS).
-It can be described as a nonsense alteration that results in a shortened protein.
+First identified in 2017, pathogenic variants in the PPM1D gene are now known as Jansen de Vries Syndrome, or JdVS.
+These variants result in a shortened protein and can affect many systems of the body.

 It is important to note that not every individual exhibits all of these symptoms.